ArturKovacs/GL-raytracer/README.md

 Pressing SPACE again releases the mouse.

 ### Additional tips ###
+Shadows are turned off by default to increase compatibility.
+However you can enable them by setting "ENABLE_SHADOWS" to 1 in the file "fragment.glsl".

 Feel free to play with fragment.glsl and vertex.glsl:
 The core of the raytracer is in fragment.glsl.
 However there are some properties that can be changed in vertex.glsl (eg camera field of view).